Goings on in the Rachiele Factory

 I had no choice.
 I had to open my own factory - and fast!
 With the help of Ray, I was able to put together an amazing sink factory with all of the machinery and tools needed to manufacture our sinks (and more).
 Just before finishing the factory, Roy, Tony, Ray and Rey came to work for me - holding their pink slips from the former company.
 They were the original men that had been building, welding and finishing my sinks for years - in fact one of them for 16 years!
 From they day I discovered the need for a factory to the day we produced our first sink was less than two months.
 They were and still are the "Dream Team" men.
 They were the first string metal workers at the other company.
 When I hired all four men they were, and still are, in awe of the fact that they could set their own hours, have music in the shop, have the ability to talk to each other freely, carry a cell phone into the building, set their own lunch times, set their break times, and have no cameras and microphones on them all day watching and listening to their every move.

 Their previous employer has indeed gone into competition with us.
 They have done so by virtually copying all of my ideas.
-Sadly, I had spent quite a bit of time with the step son showing him all of my "secrets" regaring web design and other marketing techniques just before all of this happened.
+Sadly, I had spent quite a bit of time with the step son showing him all of my "secrets" regarding web design and other marketing techniques just before all of this happened.
 I am generous to a fault.
 The things I shared took me 18 years to learn.
 He benefited without any effort.
 My entire website has been paraphrased and cloned.
 It appears to me they may have Photoshopped many of the images on their site.
 They have posted photos of sinks that I designed and sold on their site as well - giving the impression they were the originators.
 One such photo is an unfinished corner workstation sink that is a Rachiele sink not theirs. (shown above, installed in my customer's kitchen) This other company claims they have thousands of sinks installed throughout the country.
 That comment is very deceiving.
 Those thousands of sinks were not their sinks.
 They were designed, sold and are still warrantied by Rachiele.
 Technically, they do not employ all of the people that built my sinks back then.
-The skillset of Rachiele's four men are critical to building sinks with the precision I insist on.
+The skill-set of Rachiele's four men are critical to building sinks with the precision I insist on.
 Yes, they built thousands of sinks for me, based on my designs with workers that now work for me.
-They even had the audacity to repeatedly call Lori and beg her to work for them.
+They even had the audacity to repeatedly (to the point she was feeling harassed) call Lori and offering her the moon to work for them because they could not find anyone qualified to do patina work.

-They have at least two or three fake testimonials on Houzz.com.
+They have at least two or three fake testimonials on Houzz.com (They may have removed one or two by now).
 Two of the sinks that are shown as belonging to "customers" actually belong to the owners of the company.
 I have the original photos of those sinks that were emailed to me by the owners of that company showing the sinks in their kitchens.
 The first testimonial is the owners' parents' kitchen sink.
 The second one is oddly written by Alex with no photo and the exact name of the owners' son.
 If you look at Alex's profile on Houzz.com, it is virtually empty!
-The fourth photo say's the project was done in April of 2016, however I have the exact same photo on my computer sent via email to me by them from more than a decade ago.
+The fourth photo says the project was done in April of 2016, however I have the exact same photo on my computer sent via email to me by them from more than a decade ago.

 I had no intention of telling this story until I saw all of the intentional misleading information that was being propagated.
 Buyers should be informed of fact, not fiction.